taeyoungyeon/quest_onboarding/README.md

 - **Logging into Quest Tutorial:** [https://services.northwestern.edu/TDClient/30/Portal/KB/ArticleDet?ID=505](https://services.northwestern.edu/TDClient/30/Portal/KB/ArticleDet?ID=505)
 - **Transferring Files on Quest:** [https://services.northwestern.edu/TDClient/30/Portal/KB/ArticleDet?ID=1535](https://services.northwestern.edu/TDClient/30/Portal/KB/ArticleDet?ID=1535)

+You can manage your scripts in /projects/p32139 (our allocation name), which provides you with 2TB of space.
+In your home directory (/home/your_net_id), you have 80GB of space available.
+You can also add your dependencies or local settings (such as SSH keys) there.
+All tasks are managed by submitting jobs, and you can test your settings locally before submitting jobs for GPU usage.

 This guide provides example scripts and instructions to help you run and monitor jobs on Quest using SLURM.
 The repository includes the following files:

 - **training_with_checkpoint.py**